 California is attracting big-budget feature shoots again, reeled in by the state’s rebooted tax credit programme.

 The Golden State has always had plenty of attractions as a film production centre — an extensive and historic industry infrastructure, a highly skilled workforce, year-round shoot-friendly weather and, of course, the biggest and starriest talent pool in the world.
-Not to mention locations including the major cities of Los Angeles, San Diego and San Francisco, an 800-mile Pacific coastline and natural beauty spots including Yosemite, Death Valley and the Anza Borrego desert.
+Not to mention locations including the major cities of Los Angeles, San Diego and San Francisco, an 800-mile Pacific coastline and natural beauty spots including Yosemite, Death Valley and the Anza-Borrego Desert State Park.

 But it was only with the introduction in 2015 of the state’s upgraded incentive programme that California began to win back some of the so-called ‘runaway production’ that had moved to Canada, other US states and many international production hotspots.